 What’s in it for the Hackers?

-When a hacker successfully performs a man-in-the-middle MitM phishing attack, they gain access to the same amounts and types of information that are usually reserved for the use of security services.
+When a hacker successfully performs a MitM phishing attack, they gain access to the same amounts and types of information that are usually reserved for the use of security services.
 Having the ability to eavesdrop on calls and text messages, as well as device locations empowers hackers to gain valuable information.

 A common security precaution used by many is one of the targets of SS7 attacks.
 Two-factor authentication (also known as 2FA) via SMS using SS7 is inherently flawed as these SMS messages are unencrypted and hackers know how to intercept them.
 With the code from the SMS in their hand, a cyber-criminal can potentially reset your password to Google, Facebook, WhatsApp account, or even your bank account.